 Louise Otis regularly participates in international governance and justice reform missions.
 At the international level, she has been involved in the reform of justice systems in different countries and international organizations.

-In 2017, Louise Otis was awarded an honorary doctorate from the University of Ottawa in recognition of her extraordinary contribution in the field of Justice.
+In 2017, Louise Otis was awarded from the University of Ottawa in recognition of her extraordinary contribution in the field of Justice.

 In 2016, Louise Otis was named Grand Officer of the Ordre National du Quebec (O.C.Q.).

 In 2016, she received the Prix de la Justice award.

 In 2015, Louise Otis was named Officer of the Order of Canada (O.C.) for her “contributions to expanding the administration of justice in Canada as a judge at the Quebec Court of Appeal, and for having created and established judicial mediation systems.”

 In 2015, International Academy of Mediators awarded her the David Plant Award for Excellence in International Dispute Resolution “Recognizing world visionaries who teach the lessons of peace and understanding to create a better world”.

 In 2011, Louise Otis received the Médaille du Barreau du Québec.